Cont’d from With Blissful Faces…

 Which helped me get rid of the dead weight in my life.

-But a stigma I also had to break, because no one’s the jewelry they wear, nor the means to getting it, but rather, well, that’s up to the jewelry wearer.
+But a stigma I had to break.
+No one is the jewelry they wear, nor the means to getting it, but rather, well, that’s up to the jewelry wearer.

 Although my U of O peers didn’t care, I wasn’t walking the path to becoming the aspiring male I envisioned being.
 Making the best of friends who all helped me through my most troubling times during college was all that mattered.